IMAGE Business Club members on the small habits that have improved their productivity

 What pregnancy and a facial taught me about skincare

-There’s an expectation that during pregnancy you go round floating on a cloud, with skin that looks like you’re using an AI filter and long, glossy hair.
+There’s an expectation that during pregnancy you spend nine months floating on a cloud, with skin that looks like you’re using an AI filter and long, glossy hair.
 The reality is somewhat different.

-Your skin inevitably gets left by the wayside as you struggle to just manage daily tasks like walking up the stairs and wondering if you’ll ever regain full control of your bladder movements (thank you, relaxin).
-For me at least a second pregnancy, moving, a home renovation, a parent who is working away a lot and a toddler to run after, have all meant my skin has taken a backseat.
+Your skin, inevitably, gets left by the wayside as you struggle to just manage daily tasks like walking up the stairs and wondering if you’ll ever regain full control of your bladder (thank you, relaxin hormone).
+For me at least, a second pregnancy, moving, a home renovation, a parent who is working away a lot and a toddler to run after, have all meant my skin has taken a backseat.
 If I’m honest, I haven’t given it much love since I had my first child and the result is dull, dry skin and very little time to do anything with it.
-And with so much conflicting advice out there about what products you can use during pregnancy and what you can’t, I gave up the ghost completely.
+And with so much conflicting advice out there about what products you can and can’t use during pregnancy, I confess I gave up the ghost completely.

-Plus, your 30s, when most people get pregnant, is the beginning of when your skin begins its downward descent, but also a great time to starting putting in the hours and see but the short- and long-term benefits.
+Plus, your 30s, when most people get pregnant, is the beginning of when your skin begins its downward descent, but it’s also a great time to start putting in the hours and witness the short- and long-term benefits of investing in your skin.

-Which is what led me to booking a skin appointment with Valerie Osborne in Elysium in Galway.
-Valerie has been running her skincare clinic for nearly 21 years, offering everything from facials and peels, micro needling, BLL, laser injectable, and aesthetic procedures such as injectables and fillers, Profile and PRP.
+This is what led me to book a skin appointment with Valerie Osborne in Elysium in Galway.
+Valerie has been running her skincare clinic for 21 years, offering everything from bespoke facials and peels, hydrafacials, micro-needling, laser skin rejuvenation: BBL, MOXI, Clear Silk and face and leg vein removal.
+Elysium also has a maxillofacial surgeon and doctor offering aesthetic procedures such as anti-wrinkle injectables, fillers, hydroboosters, Profhilo, and PRP.

 Pregnancy Safe?

-Some products will have a combination of active ingredients so you’ll have to read the fine print, but again Valerie comes to the rescue and recommends Ultraceuticals, an Australian brand and one of the only skincare brands whose products are all white-labelled as safe for use during pregnancy (with the exception of its explicit retinols and vitamin As).
+Some products will have a combination of active ingredients so you’ll have to read the fine print, but again, Valerie comes to the rescue and recommends Ultraceuticals, an Australian brand and one of the only skincare brands whose products are all white-labelled as safe for use during pregnancy (with the exception of its explicit retinol and vitamin A).
 While plenty of brands offer pregnancy-safe skincare options, it’s handy to know one place you can go for top-quality skincare without needing to squint through the ingredients list.

 SPF